GiantPanda0090/devcor3/m6/scenario3.md

 The mine was purchased using stock as Globomantics was conserving cash for making future IT investments in support of the acquisition.
-The company has a substantial sum of money for capital investment, but they aren't sure where or how to spend it.
+The company has a large sum of money for capital investment, but they aren't sure where or how to spend it.
 Some proposals call for simply buying an existing network management solution from the commercial market.
 Others suggest reassigning the company's internal developers from customer projects to internal IT